 Author Anne Rice said, "For those who care, and I understand if you don't: Today I quit being a Christian.
 I'm out.
 I remain committed to Christ as always but not to being 'Christian' or to being part of Christianity.
 It's simply impossible for me to 'belong' to this quarrelsome, hostile, disputatious, and deservedly infamous group.
 For ten years, I've tried.
 I've failed.
 I'm an outsider.
-My conscience will allow nothing else."130 Pastor Scott Sauls writes, "In the eyes of a watching world, our lives are often perceived as being more lackluster than compelling, more contentious than kind, more self-centered than servant-like, more fickle than faithful, more materialistic than generous, more proud than humble."131 This reputation is a massive obstacle, and we ought to be fighting it tirelessly.
+My conscience will allow nothing else."130 You may not realize it, but you are always a witness for the Lord.
+This is not really voluntary.
+What you have to choose is whether you will be a good witness for Jesus, or a bad one, because people will always be watching you.
+Jesus said in Acts 1:8, "...you will be my witnesses," He did not say you "should" be, or you can "choose" to be.
+He said you "will" be.
+Your only choice is what type of witness you will be.
+Pastor Scott Sauls writes, "In the eyes of a watching world, our lives are often perceived as being more lackluster than compelling, more contentious than kind, more self-centered than servant-like, more fickle than faithful, more materialistic than generous, more proud than humble."
+This reputation is a massive obstacle, and we ought to be fighting it tirelessly.